Lake Humantay Day Hike

 This long day tour and hike is a wonderful way to extend your Peruvian adventure.
 If you're staying in Cusco an extra day or two, this trip is well worth the time and effort!
 Lake Humantay is an alpine lake surrounded by Andes giants like Mount Salkantay and Mount Humantay.
 These mountains are towering, sheer, icy peaks that provide a breathtaking backdrop to our destination, the turquoise-colored waters of Lake Humantay!

-Getting an early start (4:00 am) we will pick up you from your hotel in Cusco.
+Your guide will meet you at your hotel in Cusco at 6:30 PM the evening before the hike to finalize details and answer any last minute questions you have.
+Getting an early start the next morning (4:00 am) we will pick up you from your hotel in Cusco.
 We will stop for a delicious, Peruvian breakfast in Mollepata to ensure we have plenty of energy for today's hike.
 After breakfast we'll drive another 1.5 hours to our trailhead.
 The hike itself starts at Soraypampa (3,800 m / 12,4670 ft) where we ascend into the Andes, surrounded by phenomenal views of towering peaks like Mount Salkantay and Mount Humantay as well as ancient glaciers.
 Our destination is Lake Humantay (4200 m / 13,779 ft), whose waters are a stunning turquoise color.
 The towering, glaciated mountains frame the lake for outstanding photographs and an unforgettable rest spot.
 We'll enjoy dipping our feet in the icy waters before completing our hike by descending back to the trailhead.
 This is a stunning day in the mountains!

 On our way back to Cusco we will again stop in Mollepata, this time for a wonderful lunch at a hand-picked restaurant.
 Eventually, we will arrive back in Cusco at your hotel, ending our amazing day.